-Use a soft cloth dampened with a mild soap and water mixture.
-Wipe the cabinet to remove dust.
+• Use a soft cloth dampened with a mild soap and water mixture.
+Wipe the cabinet to remove dust.ion air and create odors and possible discoloration of walls and ceilings.

 TROUBLESHOOTING

 NOTE: All troubleshooting items are listed in order of operation and likely occurrence.